 The most unique aspect about Jenkins Baer is the mix of amazingly talented associates who work for themselves under the umbrella of the firm.
 A potential new client really has a variety of design(er) styles to choose from.
 It’s the farther thing possible from a “one look” design firm.

-Thanks for reading and hope you can stop back for updates to this series. dl: I might be shopping the remaining posts around for publishing elsewhere.
-Hit me on the side if this might be something you are interested in.
+Thanks for reading and hope you can stop back for updates to this series.
 Thanks again, and thank you Elizabeth.
 For a gorgeous Instagram feed, check out her’s @elizabethcrossbeard. ~jb